 5. Privacy and security

 With so many mews around, there is always a sense of security.
-Since most mews do not have a garden, people sit outside their homes to have a drink or watch their kids place.
+Since most mews do not have a fenced in garden or other enclosed outdoor areas, people sit outside their homes to have a drink or watch their kids place.
 That way, people get to know each other and there is a sense of community which ensures overall safety.
 But, despite the fact that everyone knows everyone in that area, there is a sense of privacy.
 You do not have to worry about the noises of your house disturbing the neighbours – a feeling you can never get in a townhouse!

 Keeping in mind the current trends, it seems that the demand for mews in London will only increase.
 So, if you’re thinking of buying property in London then consider investing in mews.
 After all, the starting price of mews located in prime areas is £1.5m, and this is only going to increase.